 Some guests enjoy heading into the Mexico Pavilion and finding a table at La Cava del Tequila and enjoying a delicious margarita and some snacks; however, guests are only able to get their drinks to go at this point in time.
 You can still grab a great drink, but will just have to enjoy it while you are walking around.

-Since Flower and Garden Festival was cut so short, Disney is welcoming back guests and enticing people to Epcot with an extended Food and Wine Festival that will be the longest ever.
-The Festival began on July 15th when the park re-opened and will run all the way through mid-November.
-One of our complaints in recent years are the HUGE crowds that accompany the Food and Wine Festival, so guests visiting this year will be able to enjoy very small crowds along with great food and drink!
+Disney is welcoming back guests and enticing people to Epcot with an extended Festivals.
+One of our complaints in recent years are the HUGE crowds that accompany the Festivals, so guests visiting a festival now will be able to enjoy smaller crowds along with great food and drink!

 7. New Stuff Slow Down

-The new attractions and experiences that are coming to Epcot have been paused while the parks re-open.
-Some of the projects that are further along will continue to completion like Remy’s Ratatouille Adventure, while others will take longer to reach their completion or may be re-shuffled into Disney’s plans.
+The new attractions and experiences that are coming to Epcot were paused while the parks initially re-opened.
+Some of the projects that are further along will continue to completion like Remy’s Ratatouille Adventure (opening October 1, 2021), while others will take longer to reach their completion or may be re-shuffled into Disney’s plans.
 For example, the Mary Poppins experience in the United Kingdom has been paused while focus is put on attractions and experiences already in motion.

 9. No Concert Series

-The last part of the Food and Wine Festival that guests enjoy is the Eat to the Beat Concert Series.
-However, given the reduced capacity of the parks, as well as restrictions of crowds being able to congregate, Disney has cancelled the concert series for this year, but guests will still be treated to various entertainment options at Epcot throughout the festival.
+No concert series are currently available, however, given the reduced capacity of the parks, as well as restrictions of crowds being able to congregate, Disney offers various entertainment options at Epcot throughout the festival.

 10. Must Have a Disney Park Pass